dboddie-canonical-work/disgorged-docs/glossary.rst

 Examples include kde-frameworks to provide KDE Plasma compatibility, and WINE to help snaps more easily run Microsoft Windows executables.

 A platform snap cannot be installed directly by users.
-They are instead invoked by snap developers as the `default-provider <the-content-interface.md#glossary-heading--default>`__ in a `content interface </t/the-content-interface>`__.
+They are instead invoked by snap developers as the :ref:`default-provider <the-content-interface-default>` in a :ref:`content interface <the-content-interface>`.

-.. _glossary-heading--preseeding:
+.. _glossary-preseeding:

 preseeding
 ~~~~~~~~~~